cyong813/kopi/README.md

 In the future, I would hope to develop this into a more elaborate platform where coffee culture can be incorporated and celebrated through this app.
 This could include job postings for baristas/waiters/waitresses/etc, listing events happening at the coffee shops, listing coffee festivals and general events, and other features to host the coffee community.

-The name COFFEEEEEEEE is inspired by a cafe and a sign I always used to pass by in high school.
+The name COFFEEEEEEEE is inspired by Cafe Madeline's storefront sign in Brooklyn.
+I always used to pass by in high school.

 ## Data Model